 \begin{CJK}{UTF8}{ipxm}

 \end{CJK}

-After annotation, people reconstruct all Chinese characters with their marks.
-Chinese characters are first reordered according to their \textbf{Kaeriten} marks.
-Then, \textbf{Okurigana} marks are appended to each Chinese character.
-By doing this, a Japanese translation of the given classical Chinese sentence is obtained.
+After annotation, people reconstruct Chinese characters with their marks.
+Chinese characters are first reordered according to the \textbf{Kaeriten} marks.
+Then, \textbf{Okurigana} marks are appended to the specific Chinese characters.
+Through this procedure, a Japanese translation of the given classical Chinese sentence is derived.

-When it comes to the era of machine learning and large language models, researchers tend to apply modern language technologies to automate the annotation \citep{yasuoka-2020-kanbun} and translation \citep{wang-etal-2023-kanbun} of \textit{Kanbun}.
-However, there are two main challenges in building automatic annotation and translation models for the \textit{Kundoku} system: (1) Lack of annotated parallel corpus with \textit{Kundoku} marks and (2) The unknown effect of classical Chinese knowledge on modeling.
+In the era of machine learning and Large Language Models (LLMs), researchers are increasingly applying modern language technologies to automate the annotation~\citep{yasuoka-2020-kanbun} and translation~\citep{wang-etal-2023-kanbun} of \textit{Kanbun}.
+However, there are two main challenges in developing automatic annotation and translation models for the \textit{Kundoku} system: (1) the lack of parallel corpus annotated with \textit{Kundoku} marks, and (2) the underexplored impact of classical Chinese linguistic knowledge on language modeling.

-In this paper, we provide a brief but systematic study of \textit{Kundoku} annotation and translation system, focusing on the above two challenges.
-We only take \textbf{Kaeriten} and \textbf{Okurigana} into consideration, since \textbf{Kutōten} are provided in most classical Chinese books.
+In this paper, we present a brief and systematic study of the \textit{Kundoku} annotation and translation system, focusing on addressing these two challenges.
+We focus exclusively on \textbf{Kaeriten} and \textbf{Okurigana}, since \textbf{Kutōten} (punctuations) are typically already provided in most classical Chinese books.
 Our contributions are as follows: